ClaudioMartino/scraping/models/README.md

 ![Heatmap](heatmap.png)

-It seems that there are two distinct Gaussian distributions.
+It seems that there are two distinct Gaussian distributions...

 ## References
 1. Topirceanu, A., & Udrescu, M. (2015, September). *FMNet: Physical Trait Patterns in the Fashion World*.
 In Network Intelligence Conference (ENIC), 2015 Second European (pp. 25-32).
 IEEE.